-Please note: If the nature of the experimental procedure requires additional compensation, this compensation should be as limited as possible so as not to cause unfair competition.
+If the nature of the experimental procedure requires additional compensation (i.e., performance-dependent), this compensation should be reasonable so as not to cause unfair competition.
 The need for additional compensation should be explained in the proposal.

-(Re 16) Psychophysiological assessments: For psychophysiological research (excluding fMRI), including EEG/ERP/EOG, ECG/blood pressure, GSR/EMG, eye tracker, genetic assessments, endocrine measures, and NIRS, the guidelines for hygienic testing should be followed.
+(Item 16) Psychophysiological assessments:

+For psychophysiological research (excluding MRI), including EEG/ERP/EOG, ECG/blood pressure, GSR/EMG, eye tracker, genetic assessments, endocrine measures, NIRS, and interventional studies (including induction of stress, pain, itch etc.) the guidelines for hygienic testing should be followed and specific lab protocols should be applied (in case of doubt please consult with SOLO).
 Additionally, the Informed Consent should clearly state that no medical statements are possible on the basis of the data collected, that coincidental findings will not be interpretable by the researchers, and that the participant should visit his or her general physician if he/she wants to know more about his or her physical functioning.

+(Item 17) Deception:

-(Re 17) Deception: Deliberately withholding information about the aim, the setup, and/or the character of the study is only allowed when there is no possibility to answer the research question without deception.
+Providing deceptive information and/or deliberately withholding information about the aim, the setup, and/or the character of the study is only allowed when there is no possibility to answer the research question without deception.
 Deception is not allowed if it implies withholding information about the possible risks that are associated with participation.
 Following deception, participants need to be fully debriefed about the nature and aim of the deception.
 The debriefing should take place as soon as possible or immediately after the experiment finishes.
 The debriefing takes place in such a way that potentially negative effects on, for example, mood or self-image will be eliminated.
 Please note that in case of methods that induce negative emotions including stress, sadness, or anxiety, aftercare should be offered.

-(Re 18) Covert methods: Covert observation or surveillance means observing research subjects without their knowledge.
-This can be from a physically concealed position, e.g. behind a barrier or screen; or it can mean that the fact that observation is being conducted is not disclosed to participants at appropriate opportunities, nor is informed consent in principle sought, e.g. a researcher may participate in a group without their status being made known to other participants.
-Covert research may be undertaken when it may provide unique forms of evidence that are crucial to the research objectives or methodology, or where overt observation might alter the phenomenon being studied.
+(Item 18) Covert methods:

+Covert observation or surveillance means observing research subjects without their knowledge.
+This can be from a physically concealed position, e.g. behind a barrier or screen; or it can mean that the fact that observation is being conducted is not disclosed to participants at appropriate opportunities.
+Additionally, informed consent is not given before the study in these methods, e.g. a researcher may participate in a group without their status being made known to other participants.

+Covert research may be undertaken when:

+- it may provide unique forms of evidence that are crucial to the research objectives or methodology, or - when overt observation might alter the phenomenon being studied.

 The broad principle should be that covert research must not be undertaken lightly or routinely.
-It is only justified if important issues are being addressed and if matters of social significance which cannot be uncovered in other ways are likely to be discovered.
+It is only justified if important issues are being addressed and if matters of social significance, which cannot be uncovered in other ways, are likely to be discovered.
 Collecting data without the participant being informed, is only allowed when informing the participant beforehand will influence his or her behaviour.
 Participants always need to be informed that they are videotaped or sound-recorded, although the reason provided for this may differ from the actual reason.
 In the debriefing, the participant should be informed about the covert measures that have been collected or the actual reasons for video- or audiotaping.
-To use these data, the participant should give additional informed consent.
+To use these data, the participant should give additional informed consent following this debriefing.

-(Re 19) Information Letter and Informed Consent: All research should include an Information Letter and Informed Consent form for the participants.
+(Item 19) Information Letter and Informed Consent:

+All research should include an Information Letter and Informed Consent form for the participants.
 Specific guidelines regarding Informed Consent in research in vulnerable groups can be found under that heading.